AlgoMaster Logo

 Intuition

-Here's the idea: maintain a hash set that contains exactly the elements in a window of size k.
+Maintain a hash set that contains exactly the elements in a window of size k.
 As we move through the array, we add the current element to the set.
 If it's already there, we found a nearby duplicate.
-If the set grows beyond size k, we remove the oldest element (the one that just fell out of the window).
+If the set grows beyond size k, we remove the oldest element, the one that fell out of the window.

-This is a classic sliding window pattern.
-The window represents the "neighborhood" of size k around the current index, and the set gives us O(1) membership checks within that window.
+This is the sliding window pattern.
+The window holds the k elements before the current index, and the set gives us O(1) membership checks within that window.

 Algorithm